learn-co-curriculum/swift-conditionals-readme/README.md

 ![Shakespeare](http://i.imgur.com/otc8ERh.jpg?1)
 >To be, or not to be... -[William Shakespeare](https://en.wikipedia.org/wiki/William_Shakespeare)

+## Overview

+In this lesson, we'll create conditional statements to tell our programs to do specific tasks based on various conditions.

 ## Learning Objectives

-* Explain that by making parts of their code *conditional*, they can execute different pieces of code based on certain conditions.
+* Explain how conditionals allow for the execution of different pieces of code based on certain conditions
 * Explain that an *if* statement will execute a set of statements **only** if that condition is *true*.
-* Explain that an *if* statement can provide an alternative set of statements, known as an *else clause*, for situations when the *if* condition is *false*.
+* Explain that an *if* statement can provide an alternative set of statements, known as an *else clause*, for situations when the *if* condition is *false*
-* Create/chain multiple *if-else* statements together to consider additional clauses:
+* Create and chain multiple *if-else* statements together to consider additional clauses